MicrosoftDocs/memdocs/windows-365/device-images.md

 - Windows 10 Enterprise version 1909 or later.
 - Hyper-V Gen 1 images.
 - Generalized VM image.
-- Single Session VM images (multi-session isn’t supported)
+- Single Session VM images (multi-session isn’t supported).
 - Default 64 GB OS disk size.
 The OS disk size will be automatically adjusted to the size specified in SKU description of the Windows 365 license.

 A custom image must also meet the following extra requirements: